01 Feb Building Regulations for Balustrades

 Climate

-Climate is very important to consider when building or installing balustrades especially with Australia’s varying seasons.
+Climate is an important factor to consider when building or installing balustrades especially with Australia’s varying seasons.
 In many parts of Australia, the construction of new building and additions to existing buildings will be assessed as to whether or not it is in a bushfire-prone area.
-There are six different Bushfire Attack Levels for proposed construction and as the threat increases, so do the restrictions on the building materials that may be used.
+Additionally, in areas prone to high rainfall, humidity or moisture only Class 1 timbers should be used to prevent rotting.

 Fire isn’t the only environmental aspect to consider, decks and balconies on properties near the coast can have an even higher risk of potential failure.
 The corrosive effects of salt, sand and wind can affect unprotected timber and steel structures.
-Sentrel use 316 Marine Grade Stainless Steel Wire, which is the most corrosion-resistant material in its class and the safest option for balustrades in coastal areas.
+Sentrel uses Marine Grade Stainless Steel Wire, which is the most corrosion-resistant material in its class and the safest option for balustrades in coastal areas.

-At Sentrel, all of the balustrade specifications for our stainless steel vertical wire with Australian Hardwood rails, Stainless Steel infill, or Extruded Aluminium comply fully with all Australian Standards.This means that you can rest assured knowing your family is safe while enjoying beautifully designed balustrades built for a lifetime.
+At Sentrel, all of the balustrade specifications for our stainless steel vertical wire with extruded aluminium or Class 1 timber comply with all Australian Standards.
+This means that you can rest assured knowing your family is safe while enjoying beautiful Australian designed & manufactured balustrades.

 If you have any other questions, just contact Sentrel and we can help.
 You can reach us at 1300 658 330, email us at jen@sentrel.com.au or complete our online enquiry form.